AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added a :ref:`AttRefMsgPayload` output message to the :ref:`locationPointing` module.
 - added :ref:`cppModules-5` to the section on learning how to create BSK modules
 - updated :ref:`locationPointing` to support 3D rate damping as an option
+- created a :ref:`forceTorqueThrForceMapping` module to map commanded forces and torques to a set of thrusters

 Version 2.0.5